I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The Charmed Flute is an artefact in Terra Incognita.
 "The Charmed Flute, a precious artefact, lies discarded here."
 The description is "When played, the Charmed Flute soothes any hostile creatures (other than the undead) to quiescence: but the Flute may be played only once before vanishing again into the labyrinth."

-Musically playing is an action applying to one thing.
-Understand "play [something held]" as musically playing.
-Check musically playing: if the noun is not the Charmed Flute, say "That is not a musical instrument you know how to play." instead.
+Musically playing is an action applying to one carried thing.
+Understand "play [something]" as musically playing.
+Check musically playing: unless the noun is the Charmed Flute, say "That is not a musical instrument you know how to play." instead.

 Carry out musically playing:
-	if a hostile monster is in the location begin;
-		say "As you play an unearthly lullaby on the Charmed Flute, it is as if you soothe [the list of hostile monsters in the location].
+	if a hostile monster is in the location: say "As you play an unearthly lullaby on the Charmed Flute, it is as if you soothe [the list of hostile monsters in the location].
 You are now free to walk peaceably here; but the Flute, its task performed, vanishes away.";
 		now all monsters in the location are indifferent;
 		return the Charmed Flute to the pack;
-	otherwise;
+	otherwise:
 		say "You play a short passacaglia to pass the time.
-But in the absence of hostile creatures, there is no effect beyond the soothing of your tired soul.";
+But in the absence of hostile creatures, there is no effect beyond the soothing of your tired soul.".
-	end if.

 The Eye of God is an artefact in Terra Incognita.
 "The Eye of God, a baleful green gemstone, glares up at you."
 It has minimum level 3.
 The description is "Cursed and yet precious, the Eye of God is the strangest of all the artefacts of the labyrinth."